JuliaMath/Roots.jl/docs/src/index.md

   `Bisection` method can be specified.
 For most floating point number types, bisection occurs in a manner exploiting floating point storage conventions.
 For others, an algorithm of Alefeld, Potra, and Shi is used.
 These methods are guaranteed to converge.
+Methods include `Bisection`, `Roots.A42`, `Roots.AlefeldPotraShi`, `Roots.Brent`, and ``12``-flavors of `FalsePosition`.

 * Several derivative-free methods are implemented.
 These are specified through the methods `Order0`, `Order1` (the secant method), `Order2` (the Steffensen method), `Order5`, `Order8`, and `Order16`.
 The number indicates, roughly, the order of convergence.
-The `Order0` method is the default, and the most robust, but may take many more function calls to converge.
-The higher order methods promise higher order (faster) convergence, though don't always yield results with fewer function calls than `Order1` or `Order2`.
+The `Order0` method is the default, and the most robust, as it finishes off with a bracketing method when a bracket is encountered, The higher order methods promise higher order (faster) convergence, though don't always yield results with fewer function calls than `Order1` or `Order2`.
 The methods `Roots.Order1B` and `Roots.Order2B` are superlinear and quadratically converging methods independent of the multiplicity of the zero.

 * There are historic methods that require a derivative or two: